-Single crochet rib stitch – work up through the loop around the post of the sc in the row below.
-See the helpful photo tutorial here.
+Single crochet rib stitch: work up through the loop (back bump) around the post of the sc in the row below.

-Camel Stitch – work through the ridge loop of the hdc in the row below.
+half double crochet in the 3rd loop: work through the ridge/3rd loop loop of the hdc in the row below.
 (How to video by Red Heart here)

 Ch 10, turn